topkecleon/telegram-bot-bash/examples/webhook/README.md

 #### Full webhook processing

-Use this method in case you need addons, TIMER or interactive scripts with webhook.
+Full webhook processing use an external script to run Bashbot similar like for polling Telegram updates.
+There is no support for running as support for running the script in background, as a service or an other user.

 1. Default webook method must work first!
+2. run `bashbot.sh` to setup bashbot to run with your user id
-2. Create fifo: `mkfifo data-bot-bash/webhook-fifo-botname`
+2. Create fifo: `mkfifo data-bot-bash/webhook-fifo-botname` and give apache server write access to it
-3. Start Bashbot in batch mode: `bin/process-batch.sh --startbot --watch data-bot-bash/webhook-fifo-<botname>`
+3. Start script for Bashbot batch mode:\
+`bin/process-batch.sh --startbot --watch data-bot-bash/webhook-fifo-<botname>`

-In batch mode Bashbot read updates from given file instead of Telegram server. `--startbot` loads the  addons, start the TIMER and trigger all startup actions.
-`--watch` instructs Bashbot to watch for new updates instead of stop on EOF.
+In batch mode Bashbot read updates from given file instead from Telegram server. `--startbot` run Bashbot staturaup actionsi (_e.g. load addons, start TIMER, trigger first run_). `--watch` mean to wait for new updates instead to exit on end of file.

 To switch back to default processing delete fifo `data-bot-bash/webhook-fifo-<botname>` and kill `bin/process-batch.sh`.